Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Applications

-Following the analysis for the two-mode Jaynes-Cummings model, we consider the three initial conditions $\left| \phi(0)\right> = \left| u_1 \right>$, $\left| \phi(0)\right> = \left| u_2 \right>$, and $\left| \phi(0)\right> = \frac{1}{\sqrt{2}} \left( \left| u_1 \right> + \left| u_2 \right> \right) $, where the $\left| u_\mu \right>$ are the Floquet states of the matter system, i.e., the eigenstates of Eq.~\eqref{eq:defFloquetHamiltonian}.
-As shown in Fig.~\ref{fig:ThreeModeRabiModel}, we find that the photonic mean and variance change for the three-mode Rabi model is qualitatively similar to that of the two-mode Jaynes-Cummings model [cf. corresponding curves in Fig.~\ref{fig:MMJaynesCummings} (b), \ref{fig:MMJaynesCummings}(c) and \ref{fig:MMJaynesCummings}(d)].
-In particular, when the initial state is the Floquet state $\left| u_1 \right> $ ($\left| u_2 \right> $), the mean photon number grows (decreases) linearly in time, while the variance remains almost unchanged.
-In contrast, the mean photon change is close to zero for the superposition state, while the variance increases rapidly.
-Thus analogous to the two-mode Jaynes Cummings model, this effect can be interpreted as the generation of a maximally entangled light-matter state.
+In Fig.~\ref{fig:ThreeModeRabiModel}, we depict the photonic mean and variance change of mode $k=3$ for each initial condition.
+When the initial state is the Floquet state $\left| u_1 \right> $ ($\left| u_2 \right> $), the mean photon number grows (decreases) linearly in time, while the variance remains almost unchanged.
+This is analog to the probability distributions in Fig.~\ref{fig:benchmarkTwoModeRabiFloquetState} (a) in the two-mode model, where the variance remains constant for a Floquet initial state.

+In contrast, the mean photon number change is close to zero for the superposition state, while the variance increases rapidly.
+This corresponds to the probability distributions for an initial superposition in Fig.~\ref{fig:benchmarkTwoModeRabiSpinUp}(a).
+Since we have chosen a balanced superposition of the two Floquet states with $c_1 =c_2=1/\sqrt{2}$, the mean photon number remains unchanged according to Eq.~\eqref{eq:meanPhotonNumberExpansion}.
+However, as the Floquet state $\mu=1$ linearly increases the photon number, while Floquet state $\mu=2$ simultaneously linearly decreases the photon number, the variance diverges quadratically.